aaronxs/Markov_Chain_Monte_Carlo_MCMC/README.md

 # Monte Carlo Simulations
 * Files with prefix VCM are MCMC methods applied to a variance components model
-* Files with prefix Fin are MC simulations used to price different financial options
+* Files with prefix Fin are using MC simulations to price different financial options